-- (c) invite the parties to submit further observations in writing. - 3.
-In the exercise of the competences under paragraph 2 (b) of this Rule, the President of the Section, acting as a single judge, may at once declare part of the application inadmissible or strike part of the application out of the Court's list of cases.
+- 3. In the exercise of the competences under paragraph 2 (b) of this Rule, the President of the Section, acting as a single judge, may at once declare part of the application inadmissible or strike part of the application out of the Court's list of cases.
 The decision shall be final.
-The applicant shall be informed of the decision by letter. - 4.
-Paragraphs 2 and 3 of this Rule shall also apply to Vice-Presidents of Sections appointed as duty judges in accordance with Rule 39 § 4 to decide on requests for interim measures. - 5.
+It shall be summarily reasoned.
+It shall be communicated to the applicant as well as to the Contracting Party or Parties concerned by a letter containing that reasoning. - 4.
+Paragraph 2 of this Rule shall also apply to Vice-Presidents of Sections appointed as duty judges in accordance with Rule 39 § 4 to decide on requests for interim measures.
+Any decision to declare inadmissible the application shall be summarily reasoned.
+It shall be communicated to the applicant by a letter containing that reasoning. - 5.
 Before taking a decision on admissibility, the Chamber may decide, either at the request of a party or of its own motion, to hold a hearing if it considers that the discharge of its functions under the Convention so requires.
 In that event, unless the Chamber shall exceptionally decide otherwise, the parties shall also be invited to address the issues arising in relation to the merits of the application.

-Rule 54A.1 - Joint examination of admissibility and merits
+Rule 54A1 - Joint examination of admissibility and merits